Psilotum is commonly known as Whisk-fern.

-The outer jacket initial undergoes repeated anticlinal division and forms a single layered jacket.
-The inner primary androgonial divides in various planes and produces mass of developing androgonial cell, the last generation of which are the androcytes.
+The outer jacket initially undergoes repeated anticlinal division and forms a single-layered jacket.
+The inner primary androgonial divides into various planes and produces a mass of developing androgonial cells, the last generation of which are the androcytes.

-All this stage, the antheridium projects above surface of the prothallus as a minute protuberance.
-Each androcyte eventually becomes a spirally coiled, multiflagellate anthertozoids and escapes by the disintegration of the operaculate cell.
+All this stage, the antheridium projects above the surface of the prothallus as a minute protuberance.
+Each androcyte eventually becomes a spirally coiled, multi-flagellate antherozoid and escapes by the disintegration of the operculate cell.

 Development of archegonium

-The central cell divides transversely to form an upper primary neck canal cell divides to form 2-neck canal nuclei and generally this division is not accompanied by wall formation resulting into a binucleate neck canal cell.
-The primary venter cell divides transversely to produce a large egg and a small ventral canal cell ,
+The central cell divides transversely to form an upper primary neck canal cell and divides to form 2-neck canal nuclei and generally, this division is not accompanied by wall formation resulting in a binucleate neck canal cell.
+The primary venter cell divides transversely to produce a large egg and a small ventral canal cell,

-At maturity, the cell wall of the lower tier of neck cells becomes thick walled and cutinized.
-The apical tier, however breaks away in presence of water and the mucilagenous contents of the neck cells are released.
+At maturity, the cell wall of the lower tier of neck cells becomes thick-walled and cutinized.
+The apical tier, however, breaks away in presence of water and the mucilaginous contents of the neck cells are released.
 Thus, a free passage is formed for the entry of the antherozoid.